wavefrontHQ/docs/pages/doc/ui_chart_reference_v2.md

 </tbody>
 </table>

 <p><span style="font-size: large; font-weight: 600">Drilldown Link Tab</span></p>

-Allows you to direct end users to a target dashboard if they click this chart,
+If you [specify a drilldow link], end users are directed to a target dashboard when they click this chart.
+You can optionally pass a point tag, variable, or other value into the target dashboard to customize it for the user ahead of time.

 <table style="width: 100%;">
 <tbody>